 What are the Differences Among Spot Trading, Margin Trading and Futures Trading

-The cryptocurrencies in holdings
+Underlying assets The cryptocurrencies in holdings Borrowed funds Derivatives

-Not Available
+Leverage Not Available 1-10X 1-100X

 Trading direction